wouter-swierstra/SoftwareProject/02-slides.md

 * A shared vision of what you are going to build

-* A prioritized product backlog with scenarios
+* A prioritized product backlog with user stories

 --------------------------------------------------------------------------------